Truth Telling in a World of Lies-

 Some weren’t even rational.

-It is no longer all that unusual for Christians to drink alcohol even to excess or for churches, even evangelical churches, to serve alcohol at outreach events.
+For better or worse, it is no longer all that unusual for Christians to drink alcohol even to excess, or for churches, even evangelical churches, to serve alcohol at outreach events.
 Tobacco use is still frowned upon, not because it’s considered sinful or wrong, but because we know it’s unhealthy and second-hand smoke is dangerous to others (Leviticus 19:18).

 All the old rules have been replaced.

 There’s only one new these days: THOU SHALL NOT JUDGE.
 Admittedly this is rule came about as a result of mostly silly, sometimes heartless, legalistic nitpicking about topics that have for the most part, never had any real relevance to Christianity whatsoever.
 Only an idiot would yearn for a return to the bad old days of unhinged legalism.
-Legalism is a demonic creation, an ugly perversion of the Christian concept of holiness.
+Legalism is a demonic brainchild, an ugly perversion of the Christian concept of holiness.
 Legalism takes our eyes off of Jesus, and places our focus on the outward behavior of others, rather than our own behavior, attitudes and internal spiritual development.
 Legalism breeds unhealthy spiritual self-confidence and can even become a substitute for genuine salvation.

 That said, not all judging is sinful.